 - New Hampshire

 - West Virginia

-If you can’t attend Jockey Club Gold Cup in person, you’ll want to make sure your cable or satellite TV package includes TVG, as NBC Sports, which has broadcast the race nationally in recent years, is not scheduled to do so in 2019.
+If you can’t attend Jockey Club Gold Cup in person, you’ll want to make sure your cable or satellite TV package includes TVG, as NBC Sports, which has broadcast the race nationally in recent years.
 You can also watch at any off-track betting outlet or racebook that carries Belmont Park.